 To be promoted, you will need to show that your academic and professional reputation is such that you would likely be appointed at, or promoted to associate professorial or professorial level.

 Promotion information sessions are provided by HEDC and HR in Dunedin, Wellington and Christchurch.
 A member of the relevant promotions committee will be there to answer your questions.
-Please register to attend the particular session via this link.
+Dates will be made available in mid-February.

 To make sure the process goes smoothly, make sure you include the correct documents.
 This list is to be read in conjunction with the full promotions policy.

 - Academic promotion application form (DOCX)

 - A personal statement, addressing how your performance meets the criteria for the promotion you are seeking

 - Otago Teaching Profile (unless you are Research Only Staff)

 - Copies of reviews of books or artistic performances if available